 - Hedging against market fluctuations: If you are a farmer, options help protect your farm from supply and demand volatility.

 - Leverage: The ability to trade on margin with little cash outlay means that options traders can control large blocks of stock for relatively small sums.
 This is why they’re sometimes called “cheap stocks” or “poor man’s stocks.”
+You can use a revolving credit facility to initially fund your margin trade.

 - Predicting market behavior: A trader who wants to buy options that will only pay off if the price of a stock goes up may be taking on less risk than someone who buys shares outright because a share’s value can drop even when the company is doing well.